Acqua di Parma Fico di Amalfi Spray Body Lotion Review

 Review

-Results you may expect from using Acqua di Parma Fico di Amalfi Spray Body Lotion:
+Does Acqua di Parma Fico di Amalfi Spray Body Lotion Work?

-Lightly moisturizing: Acqua di Parma Fico di Amalfi Spray Body Lotion has a moisturizing rating of 3.1 out of 10.
+According to CreamScan analysis, Acqua di Parma Fico di Amalfi Spray Body Lotion is lightly moisturizing, with a moisturizing rating of 3.1 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a low humectancy of 2.6 out of 10 and a moderate occlusivity of 3.6 out of 10, primarily due to the high content of C10-18 Triglycerides (est. ≈6.0%).